rcorbett-match/swgs-processing-pipeline/README.md

 - `wx_refs` - path to a directory containing existing normal .npz files for WisecondorX.
 File names must include the substring '{binsize}kb' indicating the binsize, and must have '.se' or '.pe' as part of the file extension, indicating single- vs paired-end.
 Paired-end mode expects both single and paired end files.
 - `wx_newref` - setting to `true` will generate new references to be used by WisecondorX.
 By default will use .npz files provided by `wx_normals`.
 - `wx_newref_frombam` - setting to `true` will use bam files provided by `wx_nbams` for reference generation instead.
-- `wx_normals` - specifies the path to normal .npz files for reference generation.
+- `wx_normals` - path to normal .npz files for reference generation.
 Files must have '.se' or '.pe' as part of the file extension, indicating single- vs paired-end.
 Paired-end mode expects both single- and paired-end files.
-- `wx_nbams` - specifies the path to normal bam files for reference generatoin.
+- `wx_nbams` - path to normal bam files for reference generatoin.
 Files must have '.se' or '.pe' as part of the file extension, indicating single- vs paired-end.
 Paired-end mode expects both single- and paired-end bams.

 ## Input
 - This pipeline expects single-end or paired-end raw short-read sequencing as input (ex. from Illumina).
 The reads are expected in `fastq` formated files with any one of the following extensions: `XXX.fastq` | `XXX.fastq.gz` | `XXX.fq` | `XXX.fq.gz`